ravali-a/chatbot-fds/README.md

 # chatbot-fds
-Chatbout using Chatterbot and python
+This code is a practical implementation of a Chatbot created using the Chatterbot module.